 Includes primary sources that document SJSU, local, and national history; rare and fine press artist books.
 Formats include books, manuscripts, photographs, art, maps, oral histories, and ephemera.

-The San José State University Library Africana, Asian American, Chicano, & Native American Studies Center (AAACNA). is made up of three distinct but complementary collections which share a service commitment and a designated space in the new Dr. Martin Luther King, Jr. Library.
+The Africana, Asian American, Chicano, & Native American Studies Center (AAACNA) is made up of four collections that share a service commitment and a designated space on the 5th floor of the King Library.

 The King Library Digital Collections represent rare and unique materials held by San Jose State University Special Collections and the San Jose Public Library's California Room.